elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-printing-docs.md

-# I get a feedback bar across my printed docs<a name="troubleshoot-printing-docs"></a>
+# I Get a Feedback Bar Across My Printed Docs<a name="troubleshoot-printing-docs"></a>

-The browser will sometimes print the document feedback bar across the page, blocking some printed content\.
+The browser sometimes prints the document feedback bar across the page, blocking some printed content\.

 To avoid this problem, use the twirl\-down icon on the bottom left of the screen to minimize the feedback bar\.
 Then print your document\.